...And Don't the Kids Just Love It

-The album's cover features a photograph of model, actress, and singer Twiggy with actor Patrick Macnee, best known for his role in the British television series The Avengers.
+The album's cover features a 1967 photograph of model Twiggy with actor Patrick Macnee, promoting the fashions of the television series The Avengers.

 Fire Records reissued the album in 1990 and 2009 in the United Kingdom, while Razor & Tie reissued it in 1995 in the United States.
 In 2002, Pitchfork listed ...And Don't the Kids Just Love It as the 64th best album of the 1980s.